How soon are you available?

 What do I need to reserve an appointment?
 What is your cancellation policy?

 Appointments are best scheduled via phone at 503-489-9972.
 If you don't catch anyone, please leave a message.
 We return nearly all voicemails within 24 hours.
-If you are in need of an exam for parole/probation/treatment or have been referred by an attorney, then no down payment is required.
+If you are in need of an exam for parole/probation/treatment an attorney, then no down payment is required.
 However, we require a $100 deposit to reserve time slots for members of the public.
 This deposit goes

 towards the total cost of the exam.